MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 The biggest struggles of the project were related to GCP where the quotas for Vertex AI could not be increased.
-Therefore we had to do some of the training of our model on our local machines which cost a great amount of time. !!!Something more has to be inserted here!!!
+Therefore we had to do some of the training of our model on our local machines which cost a great amount of time.
+Additionally our machoine learning problem seemed quite hard to achieve since our models did not train especially well.
 Apart from those struggles all tools worked fine and we were able to develop our project efficiently and quickly.

 ### Question 27